PennyLaneAI/pennylane/doc/quickstart/intro.rst

     dev = qml.device('default.qubit', wires=2)

 PennyLane comes included with
-some basic devices such as the `default.qubit` simulator; additional devices can be installed as plugins (see :ref:`plugins` for more details).
+some basic devices such as the ``'default.qubit'`` simulator; additional devices can be installed as plugins (see :ref:`plugins` for more details).
 Note that the choice of a device significantly determines the speed of your computation.